Emil Ninu

 Emil Ducu Ninu (born 28 August 1986) is a Romanian footballer who currently plays as a defender for Liga IV side Venus Independența.

 Club career

-On 16 July 2009 Ninu made a dream European Cup debut for Steaua in UEFA Europa League against Újpest FC.
-On 12 January 2015, he officially signed with Levski Sofia in the A PFG, but did not establish himself as a starter and left the team in the summer of the same year.
+On 16 July 2009, Ninu made his European competition debut for Steaua in the UEFA Europa League against Újpest FC.
+On 12 January 2015, he signed with Levski Sofia in the A PFG, but did not establish himself as a starter and left the team later that year.